the-holocron/astromech/packages/css-syntaxes/README.md

 // include all variables with 'astromech' as the namespace
 @use "./node_modules/@theholocron/css-syntaxes/src" as astromech;

-.animation-direction {
+// write a helper class for each syntax .animation-direction {
     @each $syntax in astromech.$animation-direction {
         &-#{$syntax} {